quiqua/pytest-dotenv/README.md

 ```

 The files will be loaded and added to the `os.environ` dict object before
 any tests are run.
 If the files are not found on the working directory, it will search for the files in the ancestor directory and upwards.

 ### Overriding Existing Values

-By default the plugin will not overwrite any variables already defined in the
+By default the plugin will not override any variables already defined in the
 process' environment.
 If you want that behavior, you have to use the
 `env_override_existing_values` setting: